SB-2037

 Plain Language

-Licensed mental health professionals may use AI for administrative and supplementary support tasks, but only if they maintain full professional responsibility for all AI interactions, outputs, and data use.
-AI is categorically prohibited from: (1) making independent therapeutic decisions, (2) directly interacting with clients in any therapeutic communication, (3) generating treatment plans or therapeutic recommendations without the professional's review, or (4) detecting emotions or mental states.
-The licensed professional — not the AI — must make all final decisions in therapy or psychotherapy.
-These restrictions effectively confine AI to back-office and record-keeping functions and bar it from any client-facing therapeutic role.
+Licensed mental health professionals may use AI for administrative support (scheduling, billing, logistics) and supplementary support (notes, anonymized data analysis, resource organization), but they must maintain full responsibility for all AI interactions, outputs, and data use.
+AI is categorically prohibited from: (1) making independent therapeutic decisions, (2) directly interacting with clients in any form of therapeutic communication, (3) generating therapeutic recommendations or treatment plans without the professional's review, or (4) detecting emotions or mental states.
+This means AI outputs like suggested treatment plans must be reviewed and approved by the licensed professional before being acted upon, and AI cannot serve as a direct clinical interlocutor with patients.

 Statutory Text